Joseph Cho: Life post-politics

 After participating in the 2017 candlelight revolution in South Korea as a Radio Korea columnist, Cho founded the U.S.-Korea Peace Institute with Dr. Alon Baribe.
 While writing the English edition of Beyond the Korean Peninsula, he thought, “How many Americans will read this book?
 If I am elected to the state senate, I can play a bigger role.”
 He ran for state senator twice.

 In July 2021, after four years, the English and Korean versions of Beyond the Korean Peninsula Nuclear Crisis were published in Korea, and in November, the English version was sent to U.S. President Joe Biden, South Korean President Moon Jae-in, North Korean leader Kim Jong-un, and all members of the U.S. Senate and House of Representatives, and in 2022, the Chinese and Japanese versions were published.

 Since January 2022, the U.S.-Korea Institute for Peace has been conducting Zoom meetings with U.S. congressional offices, asking them to support legislation to reduce military tensions on the Korean Peninsula and lift the ban on U.S. citizens traveling to North Korea.

-Cho, who started running marathons at the age of 67 at the behest of his father, who lived to be 93 and was urged to marry when he was a high school student because “no man in my family was over 60,” continues to run today, dreaming of peace on the Korean Peninsula and around the world.
+Cho began running marathons at age 67 at his father’s encouragement.
+According to Cho, his father, who lived to age 93, had long emphasized longevity, remarking, “No man in my family was over 60.”
+Cho continues to run and has expressed hopes for peace on the Korean Peninsula and around the world.